Handling Objections in Sales in 4 Steps

-When objections do occur, how you respond to the objection is often just as important to the customer as what you actually say to address the concern.
+When objections do occur, how you respond to them is often just as important to the customer as what you actually say to address the concern.
 Really listening to the customer and showing a keen sense of curiosity and empathy can go a long way to helping build the relationship for the long term.
-Managing feedback and handling objections are critical selling skills and should be trained, practiced and coached as part of a comprehensive sales training program.
+Managing feedback and handling opposition are critical selling skills and should be trained, practiced, and coached as part of a comprehensive sales training program.

 The four critical steps to take when handling sales objections are summarized in the ACAC model below.

 This approach will also help you avoid sounding confrontational because the objection may be a simple misunderstanding or point of clarification.
 Clarification questions often give the customer options or preferences to choose from.
 For example, “Is it the delivery of the initial pilot or the overall implementation schedule that is of greater concern to you?”
-This allows you to assess the customer’s priorities and also gives you additional insight and options for how you respond to the objection.
+This allows you to assess the customer’s priorities and also gives you additional insight and options for how you respond.

 #3 Address the objection

-By following this simple four step model, you will have a better chance of addressing the actual concern on the customer’s mind.
+By following this simple four-step model, you will have a better chance of addressing the actual concern in the customer’s mind.
 This will go a long way to earning trust with the customer and fostering a more positive relationship for the future.